Hal Lawrence, Senior Warden

 Raised a Methodist in Muncie IN, I attended Methodist churches until 2007 when I moved to DC and attended Western Presbyterian Church, eventually serving on the session (similar to a vestry in the Episcopal Church.)
 I am honored and humbled to be asked to serve on the Vestry for Emmanuel.

 Jamie and his family moved from Saginaw to Harbor Springs in 1965.
-After his mother, Barbara MacKenzie, married Mike Stroup at Emmanuel in 1973, he attended Petoskey High School. he has attended Emmanuel as an occasional visitor ever since - and not just for weddings and funerals.
+After his mother, Barbara MacKenzie, married Mike Stroup at Emmanuel in 1973, he attended Petoskey High School.
+He has attended Emmanuel as an occasional visitor ever since - and not just for weddings and funerals.
 He graduated from Dartmouth College with a degree in Government in 1982.

 Jamie worked for fifteen years as a professional actor and singer in Boston and New York.
 He performed on Broadway in My Fair Lady with Richard Chamberlain.
 In 1998, he left the theater to become a communication-skills consultant, working with investment bankers, lawyers, and other professionals to improve their public speaking, interpersonal, sales, and business-writing skills.
 He and a Dartmouth classmate founded their own firm, MacKenzie Brown LLC, in 2005.

 Jamie became an unofficial clergy spouse in 2000 after meeting Barrie Bates.
 They made it official in Toronto in 2005.
 As Barrie pursued his graduate studies and worked in various parishes over the years, Jamie has seen a staggeringly wide variety of worship styles and parish personalities.
 You would be amazed.
 He has also volunteered in a large number of roles.
-Now that Barrie and Jamie have moved full-time to Council Tree Cottage near Cross Village, they are both delighted to find such a welcoming church family at Emmanuel parish in Petoskey. they look forward to returning to worship again in person soon.
+Now that Barrie and Jamie have moved full-time to Council Tree Cottage near Cross Village, they are both delighted to find such a welcoming church family at Emmanuel parish in Petoskey.

 Hi!
 I am Mary Street.
 I was born and raised in Muskegon, MI.
 While in high school I met my future husband - Gary.
 We have been married 58 years - a very long time!
 We have two daughters who married great guys and gave us four awesome grandchildren.